NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Configure DHCP failover.
 Use hot standby mode.

-4. Your organization’s head office has two DHCP servers that are hosted on computers running the Windows Server 2012 operating system.
+4. Your organization's head office has two DHCP servers that are hosted on computers running the Windows Server 2012 operating system.
 You want to configure these DHCP servers so that they share scopes and respond to client requests in a load-balanced manner.
 In the event